Wicked (musical): Act Two

 Elphaba visits Nessarose, who is now the governor of Munchkinland following their father's death and has removed the Munchkins' few rights to prevent Boq from leaving her.
 Feeling guilty, Elphaba enchants Nessa's silver shoes to allow her to walk, but Boq takes this as proof that Nessarose no longer needs him and attempts to leave her for Glinda.
 An infuriated Nessarose attempts to cast a love spell on him, but pronounces the incantation wrong and shrinks his heart instead.
-Elphaba tries to save him, but can only transform him into a tin man who does not need a heart to live ("The Wicked Witch of the East"), and Boq flees as Nessarose blames Elphaba.
+Elphaba tries to save him, but can only transform him into a tin man who does not need a heart to live ("The Wicked Witch of the East").
+Boq flees as Nessarose blames Elphaba.

 Elphaba returns to the Emerald City to free the Wizard's monkey servants, but the Wizard discovers her.
 He once again tries to convince Elphaba to work with him, explaining he is an ordinary man who became revered by the citizens of Oz ("Wonderful"), and voluntarily frees the monkeys.
-Elphaba is won over until she discovers Dillamond, who has lost the ability to speak, and vows to continue her fight against the Wizard.
-Fiyero helps Elphaba escape and decides to go with her, leaving Glinda heartbroken, privately lamenting that Fiyero always loved Elphaba ("I'm Not That Girl (Reprise)").
-Glinda convinces the Wizard and Morrible of a way to lure Elphaba out of hiding: by spreading a rumor that Nessarose is in danger.
+Elphaba is won over until she discovers a caged Dillamond, who has lost the ability to speak, and vows to continue her fight against the Wizard.
+Fiyero helps Elphaba escape and decides to leave with her.
+Glinda is heartbroken and spitefully suggests spreading a rumor that Nessarose is in danger to lure Elphaba out of hiding, before privately lamenting that Fiyero always loved Elphaba ("I'm Not That Girl (Reprise)").
 Unbeknownst to Glinda, Morrible and the Wizard decide a mere rumor would not fool Elphaba, and Morrible proposes "a change in the weather."